Smooth Points on Semi-algebraic Sets: Introduction

-Prior work on computing the real dimension of semi-algebraic sets begins with the quantifier elimination techniques of CAD \cite{Collins}.
-Work done by Koiran \cite{Koiran1999} and Vorobjov \cite{Vorobjov1999} analyzed and introduced ideas for how such an algorithm could be improved, with the former suggesting the use of randomness to create probabilistic algorithms and the latter using stratifications of semi-algebraic sets.
-In \cite[Chap.~14]{BasuPolackRoy2006}, Basu, Pollack, and Roy provide complexity bounds for a deterministic implementation which improves Vorobjov's results, and Hong and Safey El Din present a variant of quantifier elimination in \cite{HongSafey09} which works for smooth and compact semi-algebraic sets.
-Recent work has been presented giving probabilistic algorithms utilizing polar varieties which improve on complexity bounds even further in \cite{MohabElias2013,BanSaf2015}.
+The real dimension problem has similarly been widely studied and the current state of the art deterministic algorithm is given by \cite[Alg.
+14.10]{BasuPollackRoyBook} computing all realizable sign conditions of a polynomial system.
+This approach improves on previous work in \cite{Vorobjov1999} to obtain a complexity result with a better dependence on the number of polynomials in the input by utilizing a block elimination technique first proposed in \cite{GriVor88}.
+More recent work has been presented giving probabilistic algorithms utilizing polar varieties which improve on complexity bounds even further in \cite{MohabElias2013,BanSaf2015}.
+Very recently, \cite{LairezSafey2021} gave a symbolic algorithm with improved complexity to compute the dimension of real algebraic sets using ``level sets" and use them to reduce the problem to one of lower dimension.
+In the present paper, we use a benchmark family that appeared in \cite{LairezSafey2021} to demonstrate the efficiency of our method.

-One can also compute the real dimension by computing the real radical of a semi-algebraic set, first studied in Becker and Neuhaus~\cite{BeckNeu93}, with improvement and implementations in \cite{Neuhaus98,Spang08}.
-Decompositions of semi-algebraic sest into a union of regular semi-algebraic sets using triangular decompositions, border bases, and moment matrices are detailed in \cite{Chenetal10, Chenetal11,Chenetal2013}.
-The most recent implementation can be found in \cite{SafYanZhi2018}.
-This approach, however, computes iteratively singularities of singularities, which can increase the complexity significantly in the worst case.
-An alternative method using semidefinite programming techniques was proposed by Laserre \cite{Lasserreetal08} and has been improved upon in \cite{Lasserreetal13,Maetal2016}.
-Finally, methods for numerically computing homologies are given in \cite{CuKrSh2018,BuCuLa2019}, but they only apply to the smooth generic case.
+One can also compute the real dimension by computing the real radical of a semi-algebraic set, first studied in~\cite{BeckNeu93} with improvements and implementations in \cite{Neuhaus98,Zeng1999,Spang08,Chenetal2013}.
+The most recent implementation can be found in \cite{SafYanZhi2018,SafYanZhi2019} as mentioned above.
+Their approach is shown to be efficient in the case when the algebraic set is smooth, but the iterative computation of singularities can increase the complexity significantly in the worst case.
+An alternative method using semidefinite programming techniques was proposed by \cite{Wang2016,Maetal2016}.